If your vehicle is experiencing a ‘no blower condition’, the very first thing you need to check is the blower motor.

-NOTE: This tutorial covers the vehicles in the box titled ‘Applies To:’ on the right column.
-But, the test procedure (described here) applies to any type of blower motor that has one terminal in its connector.
+NOTE: Although this tutorial is geared towards certain 2.2L GM vehicles (see the box titled ‘Applies To:’ on the right column), the test procedure (described here) applies to any type of blower motor that has one terminal in its connector.

 Contents of this tutorial:

 The following tutorial on testing the blower resistor may come in handy:

 TEST 1: Applying Power To The Blower Motor

 The blower motor, as you're probably already aware, has a one wire connector.
 This wire, whose color is purple (PPL), is the one that feeds it battery power when you turn the blower on.